 In this review, I will take a good and thorough look at Udacity, and help you decide whether or not the platform is worth your attention.

 First of all, I’ll tell you what is Udacity, in general.
-After that, we’ll talk about the different features it offers - we’ll have a Udacity Nanodegree review (to find out are Udacity Nanodegrees worth it?), talk about the platform’s features and try to figure out is Udacity worth it, in general.
+After that, we’ll look deeper into the different features it offers - we’ll have a Udacity Nanodegree review (to find out are Udacity Nanodegrees worth it), talk about other platform features, and try to figure out is Udacity worth it overall.

 Table of Contents

 - 1. Udacity Review: Introduction

 - 2.3.
 Fast-Track to Expertise with Nanodegree Programs